terryzfeng/Sound-and-AI/README.md

 # Sound and AI

-Deep Learning for Audio with Python
+Applying audio Deep Learning techniques with Python.

-Genre Classification and Analysis of Musical Features
+Extracting Music Features for Analysis and Genre Classification

 ## Topics